albar965/littlenavmap-manual/src/en/MENUS.rst

 |New Flight Plan| New Flight Plan
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Erases the current flight plan and shows the flight plan table.
+Clears the current flight plan and shows the flight plan table.

 You have to use :ref:`search-result-table-view-context-menu`, :ref:`map-context-menu` or